Iberia and unions agree to government call for strike mediator

 Iberia and unions confirmed that they had agreed to mediation, but the head of the air sector for Spain’s second largest union UGT, Nieves Garcia, said the strikes would not be suspended until the airline suspended its job-cutting plan.

-Loss-making Iberia, which merged with British Airways in 2011 to form the International Airlines Group IAG.L (ICAG.L), has said the cuts are necessary for its survival.
-(Reporting by Edgar Aribau and Robert Hetz; Writing by Tracy Rucinski; Editing by Hans-Juergen Peters)
+Loss-making Iberia, which merged with British Airways in 2011 to form the International Airlines Group (IAG), has said the cuts are necessary for its survival.